Contents: Engine overheating ↡ The engine does not warm up ↡ External coolant leaks ↡ Internal coolant leaks ↡ Corrosion of cooling system elements ↡

 - The thermostat is not working.

-- The temperature gauge sensor or temperature gauge does not show the temperature correctly.
+- The temperature gauge sensor or temperature gauge does not display the temperature correctly.

-- The presence of an air lock with the cooling system.
+- The presence of an air lock in the cooling system.

-- The temperature gauge sensor or temperature gauge does not show the temperature correctly.
+- The temperature gauge sensor or temperature gauge does not display the temperature correctly.

 External coolant leaks

-- Damaged cooling system hoses or hose clamps.
+- The cooling system hoses or hose clamps are damaged.

-- Leaky gasket installed between the water pump and the cylinder block.
+- The gasket installed between the water pump and the cylinder block is leaking.

 Internal coolant leaks